 2. Competition:

-3. Technical features:
+3. Technical considerations:

-Examples of loss in value:
+Examples of Depreciation:

 • Geely Coolray:

-After 3 years it loses about 45-50% of value.
+After 3 years it loses around 45–50% of its value.

 • Haval Jolion:

-After 5 years it loses up to 55-60% of value.
+After 5 years it loses up to 55–60% of its value.

 • Chery Tiggo 8:

-After 4 years it loses about 50-55% of value.
+After 4 years it loses around 50–55% of its value.

 3. Service history: